Skip to main content

 Capstone

-The History Major Capstone seminar, HIST 408, will be taken in the junior or senior year and may be inside or outside the field of specialization.
+The History Major Capstone Seminar, HIST 408, will be taken in the junior or senior year and may be inside or outside the field of specialization.

 Distribution Requirements